crunnells/Selfie/readme.txt

 No Filter includes support for Jetpack's Infinite Scroll, Content Options, and Tiled Galleries.

 == Changelog ==

+= 1.0.4 - 05-12-2017 =
+* Fixed separator display .entry-meta on index and archive pages

 = 1.0.3 - 05-10-2017 =
 * Changed comment styling to better match the theme